 Lab activities reinforce critical thinking, writing, and communication skills and help students develop a deeper understanding of the nature of science.

 Biology students are frequently asked to respond to scientific problems and issues via written assignments.
-Moreover, Exploration activities challenge Honors students to deconstruct scientific claims, analyze scientific articles, and suggest follow-up experiments or topics for further research.
+Exploration activities challenge Honors students to deconstruct scientific claims, analyze scientific articles, and suggest follow-up experiments or topics for further research.
+Finally, Project and Checkup activities allow Honors students to use scientific process skills to delve deeper into topics.